Frequently Asked Questions

 You can track its progress in real time and reschedule delivery if necessary.

-The day before shipping, a confirmation email will be sent to you with all the useful information.
+The day before shipping, a confirmation email will be sent to you with all the necessary information.

 The delivery information provided when you order or pre-order is your responsibility.